 Continuing Education Activity

-Dakin solution, also called Dakin fluid or Carrel-Dakin fluid, is a dilute sodium hypochlorite (NaClO) solution that is commonly known as bleach.
+Dakin solution, also called Dakin fluid or Carrel-Dakin fluid, is a dilute sodium hypochlorite (NaClO) solution commonly known as bleach.
 The mixture of sodium peroxide (NaO) and hydrochloric acid (HCl) produces sodium hypochlorite.
 The main active agent in Dakin solution is created when the chlorine in the solution reacts with water in the environment to form hypochlorous acid (HClO).
-This hypochlorous acid produces the potent antibacterial effect in tissues.
-This activity reviews the mechanism of action, adverse event profile, toxicity, and administration of Dakin solution as applies to the clinical setting.
+This hypochlorous acid produces a potent antibacterial effect in tissues.
+This activity reviews the mechanism of action, adverse event profile, toxicity, and administration of Dakin solution as it applies to the clinical setting.

 - Describe the various strengths of Dakin solution and which is best in the clinical setting.

-Dakin solution, also called Dakin fluid or Carrel-Dakin fluid, is a dilute sodium hypochlorite (NaClO) solution that is commonly known as bleach.
+Dakin solution, also called Dakin fluid or Carrel-Dakin fluid, is a dilute sodium hypochlorite (NaClO) solution commonly known as bleach.
 The mixture of sodium peroxide (NaO) and hydrochloric acid (HCl) produces sodium hypochlorite.
 The main active agent in the Dakin solution is created when the chlorine in the solution reacts with water in the environment to form hypochlorous acid (HClO).
-This hypochlorous acid produces the potent antibacterial effect in tissues.
+This hypochlorous acid produces a potent antibacterial effect in tissues.
 In fact, neutrophils of the human immune system produce small amounts of hypochlorous acid inside phagosomes, which are used to digest bacteria and viruses.
 Unlike stronger germicidal solutions that contain carbolic acid or iodine, Dakin does not damage living cells or lose potency in the presence of blood serum.
 It has a solvent action on dead cells that hastens the separation of dead tissue from living tissue.

 English chemist Henry Dakin and French surgeon Alexis Carrel developed a Dakin solution to clean and irrigate wounds.
 It was originally formulated as a battlefield wound antiseptic during World War I. They devised the Carrel-Dakin treatment to irrigate wounds after surgical debridements were performed to preserve and save limbs.
 As a result of their work, the Dakin solution has saved many lives (and limbs) since its creation.